 The second part of this chapter includes a geographic analysis which identifies areas within Mountain Line's boundary where there currently is no transit service and assesses travel patterns and number of trips to and from these areas.
-The geographic analysis shows that University Heights, Ponderosa Trails, Pine Canyon, Country Club Estates, Industrial Drive, and Doney Park are the areas where on-demand transportation could serve.
+The geographic analysis shows that University Heights, Country Club Estates, Industrial Drive, and Doney Park are the areas where on-demand transportation are recommended for further analysis.

-Lastly, a temporal analysis which identifies time gaps of no transit service within Mountain Line's system is conducted.
-This analysis shows that the period from 11 pm - 3 am on Friday and Saturday has the highest concentration of vehicle trips outside of Mountain Line's current service hours.
+Lastly, a temporal analysis which identifies the time gap in which of no transit service is provided by Mountain Line from about 10:30 pm - 5:45 am.
+Further analysis shows that the period from 11 pm - 3 am on Friday and Saturday has the highest concentration of vehicle trips outside of Mountain Line's current service hours.
 These results indicate that this time period would be the priority to fill a temporal gap when there is no transit service.
 If funding allows, the program could expand to other days of the week.